mercytegekson/Malaria-detection/README.md

 # INTRODUCTION

-Welcome to this project on classifying whether it is parasitized or infected with malaria .In this project, we will be focused on supervised learning algorithms and use CNN model which will predict whether a cell is infected, parasitized.
-This is based on a comprehensive dataset which contains several images and labels which state if the cell is infected or parasitized.
+Welcome to this project on classifying malaria infections in cell images.
+The goal of this project is to develop a predictive model using Convolutional Neural Networks (CNNs) to accurately determine whether a cell is infected or parasitized by malaria.
+The dataset used in this project contains numerous images of cells, each labeled to indicate whether the cell is infected or parasitized.

-The main purpose of this project is to create a predictive model that accurately classifies whether a cell is infected or parasitized.
-This project aims to provide insights to medical stakeholders and in turn they will make informed decisions which help them distinguish a parasitized or infected.
+The main objective of this project is to create a reliable and accurate model that can classify cell images as either parasitized or infected with malaria.
+This model aims to assist medical professionals in making informed decisions by providing a tool that can quickly and accurately distinguish between parasitized and infected cells.
+In this project, we will employ supervised learning algorithms with a focus on Convolutional Neural Networks (CNNs).
+CNNs are particularly well-suited for image classification tasks due to their ability to automatically detect and learn features from images.

-In the following sections we will delve into the project's methodology, key findings and the models' performances in predicting a parasitized or infected.
+The following sections will cover the project's methodology, key findings, and the performance of various models in predicting whether a cell is parasitized or infected.
+We will provide insights into the data preprocessing steps, model architecture, training process, and evaluation metrics.
+By the end of this project, we aim to deliver a robust and accurate predictive model that can aid medical stakeholders in identifying malaria-infected cells, thereby contributing to more efficient and accurate malaria diagnosis.
 # Explaratory data analysis

 ![image](https://github.com/mercytegekson/Malaria-detection/assets/91189286/ecdcaaa9-4e68-485f-b82a-30b9dba8aca9)
 # Modelling
 Accuracy